 Before starting the work, take a look at some of the vines that you trimmed last year and try to analyze the suitability of the load and distribution of the native shoots.
-You need professional help and advice, especially when the shoots are short and thin if a large number of vines are dying if the development of the vine has been weak or awakened-focused on growth, not on grape production.
-You can look for the reasons for this condition in the fertilizing-nutrition of your vineyard, tillage, and pruning.
+You need professional help and advice, especially when the shoots are short and thin, if a large number of vines are dying, or if the development of the vine has been weak or awakened-focused on growth, not on grape production.
+You can look for the reasons for this condition in the fertilizing nutrition of your vineyard, tillage, and pruning.

 Types of Wood on the Vine

 There are several types of wood in the vine: old, biennial, and one-year-old.
 Old wood is a trunk, a branch, even a cordon if we grow cordon.
 Two-year-old wood grows from old wood, and one-year-old wood grows from two-year-old.
 Significant is the rejuvenation of the vine, which is done at the pruning, i.e., the ratio of one-year-old lumber to old lumber.
 We are definitely trying to make the old wood as small as possible, which is achieved by cutting the limbs and parts of the old wood, respectively, by lowering the trunk.
 One-year-old wood, which grows from two-year-olds, is the one that gives grapes, but if it grows out of old, it is, in most cases, fruitless or, in other words, one that does not provide grapes.
 One-year-old wood is also called the shoot or canes.